 At first glance, you will see things like screws, nuts or bolts.
-However, some things remain hidden to the eye and do not become obvious until you take a closer look.
+However, some things remain undiscovered and do not become obvious until you take a closer look.
 At Bossard, that is what we call the "hidden potential" of fastening technology.
 Hidden because at first glance they are invisible.
-Potential because they have the power to permanently boost the competitiveness of our customers.
-These hidden aspects account for approximately 85 percent of the total cost of ownership of fastening elements (TCO).
+Potential, because it has the power to permanently boost our customers' ability to compete.
+Because these hidden aspects make up approximately 85 percent of the total cost of ownership (TCO) for fasteners.